 You can use liquids other than water to make the lye solution for your soap.
-(Perhaps the most popular alternative liquid is goat’s milk which makes a lovely, creamy, moisturizing soap.)
-Soapmakers also use coconut milk and even buttermilk.
-We’ve used milk as well as coffee, green tea, wine, and even beer.
-BUT you need to be extra careful.
+Perhaps the most popular alternative liquid is goat’s milk, which makes a lovely, creamy, moisturizing soap, but soapmakers also use coconut milk and even buttermilk.
+You can use milk, coffee, green tea, wine, and beer, but you need to be extra careful.

-There’s a lot of debate as to whether the healing or moisturizing qualities of the liquid actually survive the reaction with the lye.
-We think some do and some don’t.
+There’s a lot of debate as to whether the healing or moisturizing qualities of the liquid actually survive the reaction with the lye; some do and some don’t.
 But even if they don't, using a liquid other than water adds interest, fun, and a personal touch to your soap.

-- Follow the general directions for making lye including all of the safety guidelines.
+- Make the lye, including all of the safety guidelines.

-- Make sure that your liquid is chilled before mixing the lye into it.
-(This isn’t a bad idea even if just using plain water.)
-Warm green tea and lye are a bad combination.
-(Don’t ask me how we know this!)
+- Make sure your liquid is well-chilled before mixing the lye into it.
+(This is a good idea even if you're just using plain water.)

 - Work in an area that has very good ventilation.
 The fumes from the mixture will be heavy and foul-smelling.

-- If you're using a liquid that contains alcohol and/or a high sugar content, you may want to do a small-batch test first.
-Sometimes the alcohol and/or sugar content can do odd things in the soap batch.
-At the very least, it's going to make the gel stage VERY hot!
-Don't insulate these batches - they'll cook quite well on their own.
+- If you're using a liquid that contains alcohol or that has a high sugar content, you may want to do a small-batch test first.
+Sometimes adding liquids containing alcohol or large amounts of sugar can cause odd chemical reactions in the soap batch.
+At the very least, it's going to make the gel stage very hot.
+Don't insulate these batches––they'll cook quite well on their own.